GovTechSG/seed-documentation/onboard-device/mac-os.md

 <!-- This page is linked in the TechPass portal-Register Intune Device ID, so please do not rename this file. -->

-> **Note**:
->Based on your device settings, while onboarding, you may be prompted to restart your device a couple of times and reset your device password.
->Keep your recovery keys ready if you face issues resetting your password or logging in to your device.
+?> <br>- Based on your device settings, while onboarding, you may be prompted to restart your device a couple of times and reset your device password.<br>- Keep your recovery keys ready if you face issues resetting your password or logging in to your device.

 <!--<ifigure>
 <iframe title="YouTubeVideoPlayer" src="https://www.youtube.com/embed/P9R5RiMpaVU?showinfo=0" height="640" width="960" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>